 Love them or hate them, fans were interested in hearing Larry and Jim vocalize the violence until the bitter end, as for almost a quarter century the duo led the network’s broadcast team for boxing.
-Given that span of time and both men’s talent, it wasn’t too difficult to rank the most memorable hits, so to speak, in the impressive run of Larry & Lampley.
+Given that span of time, and both men’s talent, it wasn’t too difficult to rank the most memorable hits, so to speak, in the impressive run of Larry and Lampley.
 Check ’em out:

 12. “Derrick Jefferson, I LOVE YOU!”
 It’s not easy to please a gruff, impatient old-timer.
 Like many of his generation, Larry Merchant wasn’t much interested in anything other than a “bloody good fight,” and when the action didn’t live up to his expectations, he let you know.
 Thus, when a scrap evokes a joyous emotional response from the same guy who once compared a title fight to “watching hair grow,” you know you’ve seen something special.

 For the six rounds it lasted, unbeaten Derrick Jefferson’s stepping-stone match against veteran spoiler Maurice Harris was entertaining enough, with both men hitting the deck, but far from riveting.
 However, when Jefferson leveled Harris with a left hook that looked to have somehow been launched all the way from his hometown of Oak Park, Michigan, the low-key “Boxing After Dark” undercard was instantly elevated to a whole other level of excitement.